 More detailed information about the major and minor programs in mathematics may be found by clicking on the links below or in the navigation menu.
 If you have additional questions or wish to declare a math degree, please schedule an appointment with a math advisor.

 Because mathematics is a very broad discipline and you have only four years to learn about it, the Mathematics Department offers six distinct programs for mathematics majors.
 Although each of these programs has its own requirements and conditions, the prerequisites and basic courses are largely the same for each.
 There are special programs for those interested in teaching mathematics and others for those interested in actuarial mathematics and the mathematics of finance and risk management.
 The remaining three programs split between those which emphasize mathematics as an independent discipline - the pure and honors programs - and those which favor the application of mathematical tools to problems in other fields - mathematical sciences.
 Any of these six programs may serve as preparation for either further study in a variety of academic disciplines, including mathematics itself, or intellectually challenging careers in a wide variety of corporate and governmental settings.

 Interested in majoring in Mathematics?
 Click here to learn more!

 Minor in Mathematics

-The Minor in Mathematics is designed to enable a student with a significant interest in mathematics to deepen his/her knowledge while pursuing a concentration in another field.
-While the concentration will often be in a field which makes significant use of mathematics, such as a science or a quantitative social science, it may be in any area of study.
+The Minor in Mathematics is designed to enable a student with a significant interest in mathematics to deepen his/her knowledge while pursuing a major in another field.
+While the major will often be in a field which makes significant use of mathematics, such as a science or a quantitative social science, it may be in any area of study.
 Students from outside LSA, for example those from the College of Engineering, may also pursue a Minor in Mathematics.